Oneflow-Inc/libai/docs/source/tutorials/basics/Build_New_Project_on_LiBai.md

 ## Build Config
-The `config.py` in LiBai is special, which takes the form of lazyconfig and will be saved as `.yaml` at runtime, and config has several necessary fields, such as `train`, `model`, `optim`, `lr_scheduler`, `graph`. for more information, please refer to [Config_System.md](https://libai.readthedocs.io/en/latest/tutorials/Config_System.html).
+The `config.py` in LiBai is special, which takes the form of lazyconfig and will be saved as `.yaml` at runtime.
+The config has several necessary fields, such as `train`, `model`, `optim`, `lr_scheduler`, `graph`.
+For more information, please refer to [Config_System.md](https://libai.readthedocs.io/en/latest/tutorials/Config_System.html).

-> All imported modules must take LiBai as the root directory, otherwise, the saved `yaml` file will not be able to save the correct path of the module, resulting in an error when reading `yaml`, so the experiment cannot be reproduced.
+> All imported modules must take LiBai as the root directory.
+Otherwise, the saved `yaml` file cannot save the correct path of the module, resulting in an error when reading `yaml`, and the experiment cannot be reproduced.

-After building the `config.py`, if we want to get the corresponding fields in the project, we just need to access like `cfg.my_cfg.***`.
+After building the `config.py`, if you want to get the corresponding fields in the project, you need to access like `cfg.my_cfg.***`.

 ## Start Training
 The `train.sh` file contains some parameters, such as `GPUS`, `NODE`, etc.